KOrfanakis/Web_Scraping_With_Python/README.md

 ## How Does It Work?

-The first step in performing web scraping involves understanding what a webpage is.
-Simply put, a webpage is a text document provided by a website and displayed to a user in a web browser.
+The first step in performing web scraping involves understanding what a web page is.
+Simply put, a web page is a text document provided by a website and displayed to a user in a web browser.
 Such documents are written in the [HTML language](https://html.com/).

 HTML (which stands for HyperText Markup Language) is the most fundamental building block of the World Wide Web.
-It is the underlying source code of all web pages (along with CSS and JavaScript) as it encodes the displayed content and the overall structure of a webpage.
+It is the underlying source code of all web pages (along with CSS and JavaScript) as it encodes the displayed content and the overall structure of a web page.
 HTML documents are files that end with a .html or .htm extension.
 We can easily access the HTML source code using our browser's ‘view page source’ or ‘inspect’ tools.

 Finally, a web scraper is a computer program that can understand an HTML document, parse it and extract useful information.
 To build a successful web scraper, we need at least a basic knowledge/understanding of HTML.
 If you are already familiar with HTML, you can skip the following section.